|

 and other robots are looking to rich, detailed virtual worlds to

+provided simulated training environments that mimic the real world.
 Just as companies including Boom can now build supersonic jets with a small team and limited funds,

 thanks to advances made possible in simulation, startups like NIO